sufka861/AB-test/README.md

 24. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/
 25. [x] Make sure you have our .env file containing the sensitive info of our system account.
 26. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/

+> **API reference**

-27. [x] Full documentation of the API calls can be seen at: https://documenter.getpostman.com/view/24139741/2s8Z711C7C
+ Full documentation of the API calls can be seen at: https://documenter.getpostman.com/view/24139741/2s8Z711C7C

 > **Instructions**